Seventeenth of Tammuz: Cycle of fasts

 The 17th of Tammuz is the second of the four fasts commemorating the destruction of the Temple and the Jewish exile in Babylon.
 It is preceded by the fast of the Tenth of Tevet and arrives three weeks prior to the 25 hour fast of the Ninth of Av.
 The cycle is also associated historically with the Fast of Gedalia, which is observed on the third day of Tishrei.

 Bein haMetzarim

-The three weeks beginning with the 17th of Tammuz and ending with the Ninth of Av are known as Bein haMetzarim ("between the straits", i.e. between the days of distress), or The Three Weeks.
-Some customs of mourning, which commemorate the destruction of Jerusalem, are observed from the start of the Three Weeks.
+The three weeks beginning with the Seventeenth of Tammuz are known as Bein haMetzarim ("between the straits", i.e. between the days of distress), or The Three Weeks, and serve as an annual period of communal sorrow ending on the fast day of Tisha B'Av — described as "the saddest day in the Jewish calendar" — which is dedicated to remembering and mourning the destruction in Jerusalem of Solomon's Temple in 586 BCE and of the Second Temple in 70 CE.
+Some customs of mourning, which commemorate the destruction of Jerusalem, are observed from the start of the Three Weeks, particularly for Ashkenazi Jews, while many Sephardic Jews begin the customs on the First of Av.

 The oldest extant reference to these days as Bein haMetzarim – which is also the first source for a special status of The Three Weeks – is found in Eikhah Rabbati 1.29 (Lamentations Rabbah, fourth century CE?).
 This midrash glosses Lamentations 1:3, "All [Zion's] pursuers overtook her between the straits."

 The three weeks of mourning between the 17th of Tammuz and 9th of Av is cited as a rabbinically instituted period of fasting for the "especially pious".
 Such fasting is observed from morning to evening, common with other rabbi-decreed fasts.